melezhik/sparrowci_web/docs/dsl.md

 * `finish`

-Finish stage is used for some clean up jobs, etc
+Finish stage is used for some clean up jobs, etc.

+The section is reserved for the future use.
+As SparkyCI jobs run on ephemeral docker containers that are destroyed at the end of every build there is no need for clean up steps so far.

 ## Int stage